 Since its rotating bezel with the usual diver’s scale on it seems to be relatively thin compared to the Der Meistertaucher’s size, the black, high-contrast dial also leaves an impression of a vast plane with lots of dark orange Superluminova inlays on indexes, hands, and even on the sub-dials.

 Speaking of which, there is a 12-hour sub-dial at 4 o’clock and a subsidiary seconds indicator at 10 o’clock.

-The design makes the large minute hand look very prominent and allows the diver easily read the time of submersion without the distracting effect of a hours hand, which is reduced to a tiny pointer.
+The design makes the large minute hand look very prominent and allows the diver to easily read the time of submersion without the distracting effect of an hour hand, which is reduced to a tiny pointer.

-With all these features, the watch must be very legible even in extremely dark environments.
+With all these features, the dial must be legible enough even in extremely dark environments.

 The screwed crown and a screwed helium escape valve not only make this watch waterproof up to 100bar / 1000 meters, but also prevent the timekeeper’s crystal from popping out during fast decompression procedure.

 So, you see, the watch is serious indeed.
 What’s even more impressive is, perhaps, the price.
-Available at MSRP of $3000 (it is slightly different in other parts of the world,) the watch is quite expensive although the unusual design and the exclusive Oris 649 (basically, a modified ETA 2836-2 automatic movement with an original add-on module) caliber significantly increase its “value for money” rating.
-For the purpose of this brief review, I would rate it, perhaps, at 4.5 out of 5.
+Available at MSRP of $3000 (it is slightly different in other parts of the world,) the Regulateur Der Meistertaucher is expensive although the unusual design and the exclusive Oris 649 (basically, a modified ETA 2836-2 automatic movement with an original add-on module) caliber significantly increase its “value for money” rating.
+For this brief review, I would rate it, perhaps, at 4.5 out of 5.

 Complications: date, tachometer

 Water resistance: 1000 meters

 Crystal: Sapphire crystal